 From biting cold temperatures to endless storms, winters can be brutal.
-Lounging next to a warm hearth on frosty evenings makes the experience a bit more enjoyable.
+Lounging next to a warm hearth on frosty evenings makes the experience a bit more enjoyable thanks to the quietest fireplace blower.

 Unfortunately, most fireplaces don’t produce enough heat to warm up the entire room to the desired temperature levels.
 This is especially true when indoor temperatures fall to the lower teens and perhaps even below the 10-degree mark.
 At that point, you need something special to generate enough heating power to fend off the chills.